Is it A Reliable Choice?

 Now, they offer two packages at lower rates than ever before.

-Most of their features also do remarkably well.
+Once you adjust to the design, most of their features do remarkably well.
 But as always, there’s room for improvement.
 Hopefully, SageOne will continue their practice of implementing customer driven features.

 How does SageOne stack up against the competition?
 In some ways, they do well, and even offer services or partnerships that big name brands don’t.
 In others, they fall a little short.

-SageOne does a great job of offering tons of services in their packages, more so than smaller accounting software like Kashoo.
-In fact, their introductory package is jam-packed with a ton of amazing extras.
+SageOne does a great job of offering tons of services in their packages, more so than smaller accounting software like.
+In fact, their introductory package is jam-packed with a ton of pretty impressive extras.
 We can see that SageOne is clearly a learning, growing company that’s constantly evolving to keep up with demand.

 Pricing Starts at